 On a whim I checked the positive voltage at the electrically-closest point to the dash I could easily access, the Service Interval Counter.
 It measured 14.40V, which at the time was only ~0.114V voltage drop between that point & the battery.
 So clearly thems electrons are getting at least as far as the Service Interval Counter unhindered, and they should be able to leave unhindered through the new ground wires.
 I’ve checked/replaced/upgraded around 90% of this circuit, so the problem has to be somewhere in that last 10% containing the voltage gauge itself and the wires directly to and from it.

 This hasn’t been waste of time, though.
 My fuel pump now has a much better electrical connection, and it’s now running very audibly quieter due to its higher, more normal operating voltage.
-So quiet in fact that I can now barely hear it, which is also due in part to the new RPM Relay and better connections I’ve recently cleaned up in the electrical compartment.
+So quiet in fact that I can now barely hear it, which is also due in part to the new Solid State RPM Relay and recently cleaning up the connections in the electrical compartment.
 This means it should last longer, and my engine should receive a higher fuel pressure under heavy load, giving it a little more oomf.
 But better reliability is the main benefit, and in this car that’s always a good thing.
 It also means that since this change did little to improve the dash voltage, the rest of my grounds are already working perfectly with no corrosion slowing them down, so in a way that’s another big plus.
 I’m almost there to solving this problem!